siccoo/kisi-web/README.md

 - `cd 'kisi-web'` and run `npm install`
 - After installations, run `npm start` to start the application on `http://localhost:3000` on react and `sanity start` to start the application on `http://localhost:3333`.

-##### Automatic push release announcement into my Discord channel of my Discord server via webhook through Github
+##### Automatic push release announcement into my Discord channel of my Discord server via Github Webhook

 The application opens a basic web feature of **Kisi-Deals**